 Our second drug candidate, BP1002, targets the protein Bcl-2, which is responsible for driving cell survival in up to 60% of all cancers.
 On November 21, 2019, we announced that the FDA cleared an IND application for BP1002.
-An initial Phase 1 clinical trial will evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and CLL patients.
-The Phase 1 clinical trial is expected to be conducted at several leading cancer centers, including MD Anderson and the Georgia Cancer Center.
+An initial Phase 1 clinical trial will evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and chronic lymphocytic leukemia patients.
+The Phase 1 clinical trial is being conducted at several leading cancer centers, including MD Anderson, the Georgia Cancer Center and the Sarah Cannon Research Institute.
+Ian W. Flynn, MD will be the national coordinating Principal Investigator for the Phase 1 trial.
+Dr. Flynn serves as the director of lymphoma research at the Sarah Cannon Research Institute.
+On November 19, 2020, we announced the enrollment and dosing of the first patient in the Phase 1 clinical trial.

-Our third drug candidate, BP1003, targets the Stat3 protein and is currently in IND enabling studies as a potential treatment of pancreatic cancer, NSCLC and AML.
+Our third drug candidate, BP1003, targets the STAT3 protein and is currently in IND enabling studies as a potential treatment of pancreatic cancer, NSCLC and AML.
 Preclinical models have shown BP1003 to inhibit cell viability and STAT3 protein expression in NSCLC and AML cell lines.
-Further, BP1003 successfully penetrated pancreatic tumors and significantly enhanced the efficacy of gemcitabine, a treatment for patients with advanced pancreatic cancer, in a pancreatic cancer patient derived tumor model.
+Further, BP1003 successfully penetrated pancreatic tumors and significantly enhanced the efficacy of gencitabine, a treatment for patients with advanced pancreatic cancer, in a pancreatic cancer patient derived tumor model.
 Our lead indication for BP1003 is pancreatic cancer due to the severity of this disease and the lack of effective, life-extending treatments.
-We expect to complete several IND enabling studies of BP1003 in 2020.
-If those studies are successful, we expect that we would file an IND in late 2020 for the first-in-humans Phase 1 study of BP1003 in patients with refractory/metastatic solid tumors, including pancreatic, NSCLC and colorectal cancers.
+For example, pancreatic adenocarcinoma is projected to be the second most lethal cancer behind lung cancer by 2030.
+Typical survival for a metastatic pancreatic cancer patient is about three to six months from diagnosis.
+We expect to complete several IND enabling studies of BP1003 in 2021.
+If those studies are successful, our goal is to file an IND in 2021 for the first-in-humans Phase 1 study of BP1003 in patients with refractory, metastatic solid tumors, including pancreatic cancer and NSCLC.